Strategic studies

 Objectives

-Develop a mutual understanding and provide recommendations about methodologies and further activities for design and optimization of specific HLW deep geological repository systems, structures and components (SSCs) and procedures.
+Develop a mutual understanding and provide recommendations on methodologies and further activities for the design and optimization of specific HLW deep geological repository systems, structures and components (SSCs) and procedures.

 Forward look